buqeye/cs_greedy_emulator_josh/README.md

 python3 unit_test.py
 ```

-This will test the computation of the potential, full order model, and matching process.
+This will test the computation of the potential, full order model, and matching process and ensure that the expected results are obtained.

 ## Compiling the GT+ Chiral Potential